awsdocs/amazon-redshift-developer-guide/doc_source/using-SVL-Query-Summary.md

 1. Review the `maxtime` value for each segment \(it is the same across all steps in the segment\)\.
 Identify the segment with the highest `maxtime` value and review the steps in this segment for the following operators\.
 **Note**
 A high `maxtime` value doesn't necessarily indicate a problem with the segment\.
 Despite a high value, the segment might not have taken a long time to process\.
 All segments in a stream start getting timed in unison\.
 However, some downstream segments might not be able to run until they get data from upstream ones\.
-This effect might make them seem to have taken a long time because their `maxtime` value will include both their waiting time and their processing time\.
+This effect might make them seem to have taken a long time because their `maxtime` value includes both their waiting time and their processing time\.
    + **BCAST or DIST**: In these cases, the high `maxtime` value might be the result of redistributing a large number of rows\.
 For recommended solutions, see [Suboptimal Data Distribution](query-performance-improvement-opportunities.md#suboptimal-data-distribution)\.
    + **HJOIN \(hash join\)**: If the step in question has a very high value in the `rows` field compared to the `rows` value in the final RETURN step in the query, see [Hash Join](query-performance-improvement-opportunities.md#hash-join) for recommended solutions\.
    + **SCAN/SORT**: Look for a SCAN, SORT, SCAN, MERGE sequence of steps just prior to a join step\.
 This pattern indicates that unsorted data is being scanned, sorted, and then merged with the sorted area of the table\.